Existence and nonexistence of wave operators for time-decaying harmonic oscillators

 \section{Abstract}

-Controlled time-decaying harmonic potentials decelerate the velocity of the charged particle but the particle never be trapped by this harmonic potentials.
-This physical phenomena changes threshold between the short range class of potential and long-range class of potential in the sense of the existence of physical wave operators.
-In this paper, we reveal such a threshold is $1/(1-\lambda)$ for some $0\leq \lambda<1/2$ , which is determined by the mass of the particle and a coefficient of harmonic potential.
+Controlled time-decaying harmonic potentials decelerate the velocity of charged particles; however, the particles are never trapped by the harmonic potentials.
+This physical phenomenon changes the threshold between the short-range and long-range classes of the potential through physical wave operators.
+We herein report that the threshold is $1/(1-\lambda)$ for some $0\leq \lambda<1/2$, as determined using the mass of the particle and a coefficient of the harmonic potential.

 \begin{flushleft}